-The Personal Care Attendant (PCA) program provides personal care services to elderly and disabled Massachusetts residents.
-A goal of the program is to enable independent living and prevent unnecessary or premature nursing home institutionalization.
+The Personal Care Attendant (PCA) program provides personal care services to elderly and disabled Massachusetts' residents.
+A goal of this program is to enable independent living and prevent unnecessary or premature nursing home institutionalization.
 Therefore, individuals who wish to remain living in their homes or in the homes of family members will want to look further into this program's benefits and eligibility requirements.

 The PCA Program is based on Medicaid's principle of Cash and Counseling in which the participants are responsible for the self-direction of their care.
 Individuals are provided with funds, by way of a fiscal intermediary.
 Participants use these funds to hire and manage their own personal care attendants to assist them with their activities of daily living and other tasks around the home.
 The program participant acts as an employer.
 If the applicant is not able to manage his or her care, a friend or relative may fill this role.

-To qualify for this program, an individual must have a permanent disability that requires them to receive assistance to perform at least two of the activities of daily living such as bathing, grooming, eating, toileting, mobility, and personal hygiene.
+To qualify for this program, individuals must have a permanent disability that requires them to receive assistance to perform at least two of the activities of daily living such as bathing, grooming, eating, toileting, mobility, and personal hygiene.
 In addition, a doctor or nurse practitioner must deem personal care services necessary.
 The PCA Program does not have an age requirement, though it is intended for adults, not children.
 If you are over 65, the state makes some additional exceptions for seniors to reduce their countable income.

 Applicants must be financially qualified to receive Medicaid (MassHealth), which takes into consideration (for residents over 65) both their monthly income and their assets.